Introduction

 In general, a market is a location where sellers trade money for their goods and services.
 The market might differ depending on the products or services supplied and other considerations such as government regulation, taxes, currency legality, pricing ceilings, buyer targets, and so on.
 The most basic definition of the word competition is when two or more parties compete for a competitive advantage or defeat one another.

 When one party wins in a competition, the other inevitably loses.
-We may derive from studying the terms market and competition when two or more enterprises or organisations compete for profit utilising diverse techniques.
+We may derive from studying the terms market and competition when two or more enterprises or organizations compete for profit utilizing diverse techniques.

 Companies in this sort of market competition aim to acquire a competitive advantage over their competitors by offering a wide range of items of high quality, as well as using advertising and other marketing methods.